 - Dr Jiho Cha - Senior Lecturer in Humanitarian Studies

-- Dr Ayham Fattoum - Lecturer in Disaster Operations Management
+- Dr Ayham Fattoum - Pathway Lead for MSc International Disaster Management, and Lecturer in Disaster Operations Management

-- Dr Antoine Bugard - Lecturer in Contemporary History of Humanitarianism and Disaster
+- Dr Antoine Bugard - Pathway Lead for MA Humanitarian and Conflict Response, and Lecturer in Contemporary History of Humanitarianism and Disaster

 - The Art of Peace: Interrogating Community-Devised Arts-Based Peacebuilding